jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/quotation-marks.md

   has meant being eliminated from the main league.).

-* **GQ07:** When we want to remove an unnecessary fragment from a quotation, we *must* use ellipsis in parenthesis as a substitute (e.g., ["The biggest thing](https://fluidattacks.com/blog/tribe-of-hackers-4/) is to go through the attack methodology and show what worked (...) and what did not work in the attack.").
+* **GQ07:** When we want to remove an unnecessary fragment from a quotation, we *must* use ellipsis in square brackets as a substitute (e.g., ["The biggest thing](https://fluidattacks.com/blog/tribe-of-hackers-4/) is to go through the attack methodology and show what worked [...] and what did not work in the attack.").

 * **GQ08:** When we need to modify a fragment of a quotation, for instance, to adjust the sentence tense,